sarabenali88/IoT/docs/web/JavaScript.md

 In the second then method I am looping through the data that is being retrieved.
 I created a forEach loop to loop through the data, because I wanted each appointment to have its own "container".
 I created a div element and in this div element, I add the data.
 I split the date-time data, so it has a nice format on the website too.
+I also sorted the appointments based on the date and time of the appointments.
 I append this div element on the div I created in the HTML file:
 ```
 .then(function (data) {
     for (let appointment of data) {